raphaelyana/csml-portfolio/Probabilistic and Unsupervised Learning/README.md

 ### Contents

+The folder contains:
+- the subject of the coursework (see Wording.pdf),
-It contains the wording, the solution paper I made, the codes I made to answer the questions, and the feedback I obtained.
+- the solution paper I made, the codes I made to answer the questions (see Answers.pdf),
+- and the feedback I obtained (see Feedback.png)
+- a zip file containing everything stated above (see Submission.zip)